-- Guests must be members of the Tri-College community or guests of a Tri-Co community member. - Tri-Co community members are not permitted to bring more than 3 guests to a party. - Guests must abide by College policies, the Honor Code, and Pennsylvania state law. - Guests must behave responsibly, keeping in mind their own personal safety and the safety of others. - Guests must cooperate with the requests of party hosts, bouncers and servers and College personnel to ensure that order and student well-being are maintained. - Guests should attempt to intervene when individuals seem in danger of hurting themselves or anyone else. - Guests should notify hosts about potential problems and alert Campus Safety if assistance is needed.
+- Guests must be members of the Tri-College community or guests of a Tri-Co community member. - Tri-Co community members are not permitted to bring more than 3 guests to a party.

+It is the responsibility of the Tri-Co community member to ensure that guests abide by College policies, the Honor Code, and Pennsylvania state law; behave responsibly, keeping in mind their own personal safety and the safety of others; cooperate with the requests of party hosts, bouncers and servers and College personnel to ensure that order and student well-being are maintained; attempt to intervene when individuals seem in danger of hurting themselves or anyone else; and notify hosts about potential problems and alert Campus Safety if assistance is needed.